Skip to main content

 Operators

-a && b // AND: true only if both a and b are true
+a && b // AND: true only if BOTH a and b are true

-a || b // OR: true if at least one of a or b is true
+a || b // OR: true if AT LEAST ONE of a or b is true

 !a // NOT: inverts the truth value

-Given an angle in degrees, use && and || to classify it as one of:
+Given an angle in degrees, classify it as one of:

 • Zero angle (= 0°)